-Please read, fill out, and sign and return the following acknowledgment to me at the first class session, or by scan and email before January 18 if you cannot attend the first class:
+Please read, sign and return the following acknowledgment to me in class, or return to me at the following address:

-Martha Burgess Tohono O'odham Community College P.O.
-Box 3129 Sells, AZ 85634

-001 10, NE 0000 I I have received my Bio 208N 2017 syllabus (which includes text, course objectives, policies, requirements and schedule) and have read and understood all the enclosed materials.
-I acknowledge that I will stay up to date receiving class communications via email.
-I have no objection to receiving an occasional call from the instructor at the number given with my registration materials.
+Teresa Newberry Tohono O'odham Community College P.O.
+Box 3129 Sells, AZ 85634 I have received my Bio 208N syllabus (including course objectives, policies, requirements and schedule) and have read and understood all the enclosed materials I have no objection to receiving an occasional call from the instructor at the number given with my registration materials.
 I prefer that the instructor not call or contact me by phone anytime during the semester.
-My reason(s) for taking this course in Tohono O'odham Ethno obotany: My background in the areas of botany, plant studies, or ethno botany includes: I would like to be contacted by the instructor regarding the e following personal concerns: Print Name Clearly Here Sign Name Here Student ID Number Telephone Number Current Mailing Address/City/State/Zip E-mail Address
+My reason(s) for taking this course: My background in this area includes: ☐ I would like to be contacted by the instructor regarding the following concerns: Print Name Clearly Here Sign Name Here Student ID Number Telephone Number

+E-mail Address

+Current Mailing Address/City/State/Zip